hmdprs/data-scientist/README.md

 Data Scientist's Roadmap
 ==========
-*A minimalist roadmap to The Data Science World, based on [Kaggle's Roadmap](https://www.kaggle.com/learn/overview).*
+*A minimalist roadmap to the Data Science World, based on [Kaggle's Micro-Cources](https://www.kaggle.com/learn/overview), plus some COOL stuffs.*

 # Python
 *Learn the most important language for data science.*